psychemedia/storytelling-notes/too_much_time.md

 And *then* came the railways, and faster than local time travel.

-Now, the Sun travels across the Earth at about a thousand miles an hour: 24,000 miles or so round the Earth, 24 hours in a day: 1000 miles an hour.
-So thats about fifteen or so miles a minute, to make an engineering appropximation and stick to round numbers.
+Now, the Sun travels across the Earth at about a thousand miles an hour: 24,000 miles or so round the Earth, 24 hours in a day, so a thousand miles an hour.
+Or about fifteen miles a minute.

 If you're walking across the country, the sound of the church bells chiming sound out at pretty much the same time all around round.
 But there's actually a wave of chimes, ringing out from east to west, across the country, taking just a little bit less than half an hour from the furthest point east to the fithest point west.

 Now that's a lot faster than walking pace.
 Or a horse.
 Or even a train.

 But imagine though, for a minute, that you're working for the railway, the Great *Western* Railway, connecting London, with Bristol, then down to the West country, Devon, and Cornwall.
 You're putting together the timetables, and indulging in a little thought experiment.
-The early mail coaches may have travelled a little less than 10 miles an hour or so, and the first trains averaged 20-30 miiles per or so, reaching 60-70 miles per hour in the 1840s.
+The early mail coaches may have travelled a little less than 10 miles an hour or so, and the first trains averaged 20-30 miles per or so, reaching 60-70 miles per hour in the 1840s.
 But you could probably *imagine* trains getting up to 100 miles an hour — I know that's unmimaginalby fast nowadys, but back then, it looked like it could be a *real* posibility.
 But what if you could get *another* ten times improvement and go 1000 miles an hour?
 You'd leave London at midday, and head west.
 You'd get to Reading at...
 12 o'clock.
 Then on to Swindon — twelve'o'clock — and Bristol, where you'd arrive at...
 12 o'clock.
 It would take you, quite literally, *no time* to get there at all.

 ![Pages from 'The New Great Western Railway Timetable, Alteration of trains for the summer 1844'.
 Science Museum Group https://www.sciencemuseum.org.uk/objects-and-stories/standardising-time-railways-and-electric-telegraph](images/gwr-railwaytimetable-1844.png)